 - Also available in leather

-A good pair of skate shoes are designed to take a heck of beating.
-Van’s Old Skool Pros are among the toughest.
+A good pair of skate shoes are designed to take a heck of a beating, and Van’s Old Skools are among the toughest and most respected skat shoes ever made.
 You don’t need to be a skater to appreciate their longevity.
 Since they are overbuilt they will last a long time as an everyday sneaker.

 - Sock liner for a light cushion

-- DURACAP reinforcement rubber underlays in high wear areas for added durability
+- reinforcement underlays in high-wear areas for added durability

 Asics Gel Nimbus Series